 1. Ownership 2.
 Planning 3.
 Working 4.
 Analyst 5.
 Artist 6.
 Trader

-Trading involves substantial risk of loss and is not suitable for all investors!
+Trading is a risky endeavor and not suitable for all investors.